 The params command will be passed two parameters.
 The first will be the instance of the module in the current model.
-The second will be either the name of one of the module's owned parameters or an indication of a new value for a parameter.
-If the second parameter is a name then that indicates that the current value for that parameter is being asked for and the return value of the command should be that parameter's current value in the current model.
-The specification for a new parameter value in Lisp will be a cons of a parameter name specified for the module and a new value for that parameter, but for a remote command it will be a two element list of those items.
+The second will depend on whether the command is a Lisp function or a command string.
+If it is a Lisp function then the second will be either the keyword naming one of the module's owned parameters or a cons of a parameter keyword and a value.
+If just the parameter name is provided then that indicates that the current value for that parameter is being requested and the return value of the command should be that parameter's current value in the current model.
+If a cons is provided that is specifying a new value for that parameter.
+If the command is specified with a string then the second parameter will always be a list.
+If it is a request for the current parameter value the list will contain one item which is the name of the parameter.
+To change the current value a list of two items will be provided with the first being the name of the parameter and the second being the new value.
 If this module owns the parameter being changed then the return value of the params command will be considered the current value of that parameter.
 If the module does not own the parameter being changed then the return value of the params command is ignored.